Exactly what is the protein myth?

 Repetition.
 We’re talking about conducting a comprehensive media campaign (print, TV, radio, internet, billboards, etc.) that will repeat the above message enough times so that hardly anyone will question its validity.
 It will be almost like the well-known negative health consequences of smoking.
 Once this simple message is understood by everyone, the great minds of the world will know what to do, and the ensuing benefits will be enormously supportive, if not essential, to the continuation of life on this planet as we know it.

 Thinking Differently.
 The eventual return to the natural diet for our species is inevitable — but our current pace is not nearly fast enough.
 Unless we start urgently managing the transition soon, we’ll leave Mother Nature no other choice but to do it herself.
 And that won’t be very pretty.
-Here is a listing of the fourteen blogs that document the evolution of the thinking to date on this crucial topic:
+Here is a listing of sixteen blogs that document the evolution of the thinking to date on this crucial topic:

 - As Jobs would say, “Let’s get crazy enough to change the world.”(posted on 10-25-11; features Dr. Joel Cohen — mathematical biologist — from Columbia University.)